mhearse/Net-pWhoIs/README.md

 # Net-pWhoIs
 Perl library for pWhoIs

+TODO: Add support for bulk queries, reusing a single socket.

 The prefix whois service expects IP address queries.
 This library makes an efforce to resolve hostnames if needed.

 Example of what this library returns.